MuhammadNaeemAkhtar/gatsby-basic-app/README.md

 - Learned about Gatsby page components and sub-components
 - Learned about React “props” and reusing React components

+## step 3: Introduction to styling in gatsby

+One of the most straightforward ways to add global styles to a site is using a global .css stylesheet.

+cd src

+mkdir styles

+cd styles

+touch global.css  //didn't work

+Create the gatsby-browser.js
+cd ../..
+touch gatsby-browser.js
+💡 What is gatsby-browser.js?
+Don’t worry about this too much and for now, just know that gatsby-browser.js is one of a handful of special files that Gatsby looks for and uses (if they exist).

+Note: Both CommonJS (require) and ES Module (import) syntax work here.
+If you’re not sure which to choose, import is usually a good default.
+When working with files that are only run in a Node.js environment however (like gatsby-node.js), require will need to be used.

+Tip: This part of the tutorial has focused on the quickest and most straightforward way to get started styling a Gatsby site — importing standard CSS files directly, using gatsby-browser.js.
+In most cases, the best way to add global styles is with a shared layout component.
+Check out the docs for more on that approach.

+In this section, you’ll create a new page component and style that page component using a CSS Module.
+You’ll notice that the file name ends with .module.css instead of the usual .css.
+This is how you tell Gatsby that this CSS file should be processed as a CSS module rather than plain CSS.

+- You’ll create a <User /> component and style that component using a CSS module.
+- Create the file for the CSS at src/pages/about-css-modules.module.css.
+- Import the new src/pages/about-css-modules.module.css file into the about-css-modules.js
+- Create a new <User /> component inline in the about-css-modules.js page component.
+Modify about-css-modules.js

+.
+Other CSS options
+Gatsby supports almost every possible styling option (if there isn’t a plugin yet for your favorite CSS option, please contribute one!)
+-    Typography.js
+-    Sass
+-    JSS
+-    Stylus
+-    PostCSS

+and more!

 ## //////////////////////////////////

  Auto Generated